ClayAucoin/codex-lv2-may-2025/guides/week2-vscode/lesson-2-vscode-create-git-repo/vscode-create-git-repo.md

 ✅ Step 1: Create a New Folder Locally

-1. Open your **terminal**.
+A. Open your **terminal**.
-2. Navigate to the directory where you want your project folder to live:
+B. Navigate to the directory where you want your project folder to live:

 ```
 cd path/to/your/projects
 ```

-3. Create a new folder:
+C. Create a new folder:

 ```
 mkdir my-website